A variational principle for a non-integrable model: The variational principle for graph homomorphisms

-There is a natural choice for the Markov chain sampling the uniform measure on~$\homset$, which is the Glauber dynamic (see Definition~\ref{d_original_Glauber_dynamic}).
-Unfortunately, even when coupled, the Glauber dynamic does not conserve the depth deviation.
-More precisely, the Glauber dynamic does not have the desired property~\eqref{e_depth_conservation}.
-This can be seen by constructing counter examples involving fake minima (cf.~Definition~\ref{d_extrema_graph_homo} and the proof of Lemma~\ref{p_azuma_hypo_verification} from below).
-If one would consider graph homomorphisms to~$\mathbb{Z}$ then this technical problem would not appear and one could use the classical Glauber dynamic.\\
+There is a natural choice for the Markov chain on~$\mathcal{H}^{\mathbf{g},free}_n(s)$ such that the projected Markov chain on~$\mathcal{H}^\mathbf{g}_n(s)$ would have the uniform measure as its invariant measure.
+We call it the Glauber dynamics (see Definition~\ref{d_original_Glauber_dynamic} below).
+Unfortunately, even when coupled, the Glauber dynamics does not conserve the depth deviation.
+More precisely, the Glauber dynamics does not have the desired property~\eqref{e_depth_conservation}.
+This can be seen by constructing counter examples involving fake local minima (cf.~Definition~\ref{d_extrema_graph_homo} and the proof of Lemma~\ref{p_azuma_hypo_verification} from below).
+If one would consider graph homomorphisms to~$\mathbb{Z}$ then this technical problem would not appear and one could use the classical Glauber dynamics.\\

-We overcome this technical difficulty in the following way: We carefully analyze the situations in which the depth deviation can increase under the Glauber dynamic.
+We overcome this technical difficulty in the following way: We carefully analyze the situations in which the depth deviation can increase under the Glauber dynamics.
 Then we add a resampling step before every Glauber step to prevent those situations.
-When adding the resampling step one has to be very careful not to introduce a bias.
+When adding the resampling step, one has to be very careful not to introduce a bias.
 We will show that this is not the case.
-More precisely, we show that the modified Glauber dynamic still converges to the uniform measure on~$\homset$ given~$\mathcal{F}_k$ and~$\mathcal{F}_{k-1}$. \\

-We begin with introducing some necessary definitions. \begin{definition}[Minimum and extremum of a graph-homomorphism] Let~$h: \mathbb{Z}^m \to \mathcal{T}$ be a graph-homomorphism.
-We say that a point $x\in \mathbb{Z}^m$ is minimum for $h$ if
+We begin with introducing some necessary definitions. \begin{definition}[Local minimum and extremum of a graph homomorphism] Let~$h: \mathbb{Z}^m \to \mathcal{T}$ be a graph homomorphism.
+We say that a point $x\in \mathbb{Z}^m$ is a local minimum for $h$ if

 If additionally